 Track and field scholarships sound straightforward until you learn the numbers.
-A D1 men's track program has 12.6 total scholarship equivalencies.
-The roster has 60 to 80 athletes — sprinters, distance runners, hurdlers, jumpers, throwers, multi-event competitors, and cross country runners who share the same scholarship pool.
-Divide 12.6 by 70 and the average scholarship covers about 18% of the total cost.
+Under the House v.
+NCAA settlement (effective 2025-26), D1 track and field programs have a roster limit of 45 — covering sprinters, distance runners, hurdlers, jumpers, throwers, multi-event competitors, and cross country runners who share the same scholarship pool.
+Schools can now offer full scholarships to every rostered player.
+In practice, most programs still distribute their budget as partial awards across the roster.
+Rosters that previously carried 60 to 80 athletes are now capped, but the scholarship math hasn't changed as dramatically as the headlines suggest — budgets are finite, and coaches still split the money.
 Most families who enter the recruiting process expecting a full ride in track leave surprised by what "scholarship" actually means.

 Understanding the scholarship math before you build a target list changes everything — which divisions to consider, how to evaluate offers, and whether the financial outcome your family needs is achievable through athletic aid at all or requires a different strategy.